fischer23/boosting_SPRT/README.md

 calc_boosting_factors.R:       Calculates the boosting factors reported in the Sections 3.1, 4.3 and 5 of the paper.

-simple.R:                      Generates the simulated data for Section 3.1 and saves it in the file "simple.rda" in the results folder.
+simple.R:                      Generates the simulated data for simple null and alternative hypotheses.

 comp_alt.R:                    Generates the simulated data for Section 3.2 and saves it in the file "comp_alt.rda" in the results folder.

 functions_CS.R:                Contains auxiliary functions for the computation of boosted confidence sequences.

-CS.R:                          Generates the simulated data for Section 4.1 and saves it in the file "CS.rda" in the results folder.
+CS.R:                          Generates the simulated data for Section S.1 and saves it in the file "CS.rda" in the results folder.

 WoR.R:                         Generates the simulated data for Section 4.2 and saves it in the file "WoR.rda" in the results folder.

-futility.R:                    Generates the simulated data for Section 5 and saves it in the file "futility.rda" in the results folder.
+futility.R:                    Generates the simulated data that includes a stop for futility and saves it in the file "futility.rda" in the results folder.

 plot_generator.R:               Uses the simulated data in the results folder to create all plots of the paper and save them in the results folder.